 What is a Functioning Alcoholic?

-When a person pictures an alcoholic, or someone who regularly engages in excessive drinking, the image of a person with broken relationships, financial struggles and overall poor health comes to mind.
+When a person pictures an alcoholic, the image of a person with financial struggles, poor health and broken relationships comes to mind.
 Many people think that they can spot an alcoholic by just observing the way that they walk, talk or even smell.
 While those characteristics surely define one segment of alcoholics, several do not fit that stereotype.

 Around a fifth of individuals suffering from alcohol use disorder buck the stereotype of an alcoholic.
 For many people who drink, it can sometimes be difficult to identity whether the line between moderate to problematic drinking has been crossed.
-For functioning alcoholics, they are able to teeter the line between excessive drinking and hiding any traces of a problem.
+Functioning alcoholics, for example, are able to carry on drinking excessively while still managing to perform everyday tasks.
+This makes it confusing to others and even themselves whether or not they really have a drinking problem.

 After all of those activities, a functioning alcoholic may end their day by drinking a bottle or more of wine.
 Though alarming, family members may not take this behavior to be a red flag because the person is not having trouble fulfilling work or family obligations.